Table of Contents

 Have you ever spent hours and hours of the night tossing and turning, but can’t seem to turn your brain off and get to sleep?
-Even worse, if you have a joint injury that’s causing some pain, the lack of distractions while you’re laying in bed inevitably leads to the pain getting worse.
+It’s even worse if you have a joint injury that’s causing some pain.
+The lack of distractions while you’re laying in bed leads to the pain seeming worse.

-Shoulder pain can lead to sleepless nights and grumpy days, especially if you normally sleep on your side or front.
-Not only does the pain itself make it difficult to sleep but having to sleep in an unnatural position makes it even harder.
+Shoulder pain can lead to sleepless nights and grumpy days, especially if you sleep on your side or front.
+The pain itself makes it difficult to sleep and having to sleep in a different position makes it harder.

-Poor sleep can worsen your mood for the following day, and can also impact your energy levels and make it difficult to concentrate.
-It can worsen your immune system and prolong your recovery from joint conditions, so it’s important to get a good amount of rest.
+Poor sleep can worsen your mood for the following day, and can also impact your energy levels.
+This, and difficulty concentrating, can impact your mental health.
+This can worsen your immune system and prolong your recovery from joint conditions.
+Thus, it’s so important to get a good amount of rest!

 So, how do you sleep while you’re suffering from shoulder pain?

 Managing your sleep when you have shoulder pain depends on your normal sleeping pattern.
 It is also affected by the severity of your pain and the cause of your shoulder pain.